Medical safety

 Sending instructions for correction doses, carb ratios, etc. for their week of camp.

-• It is our desire that every child have an opportunity to attend Woodlands.
+It is our desire that every child have an opportunity to attend Woodlands.
 However, some physical and/or mental limitations may prevent a child from having a safe and enjoyable week at camp.
+In regard to physical and/or mental limitations or delays, we ask that each child have the ability to:

-If it is determined upon arrival that your camper does not meet these criteria and will be unsafe for camp activities, you will be notified to come pick up your camper, forfeiting their registration fees.
+If it is determined that your camper does not meet these criteria and is unsafe for camp after their arrival at camp, they will not be allowed to participate in camp activities and will need to be picked up- forfeiting their fees.

-If your child needs assistance in any of these areas and you are unsure whether your child can safely attend camp or if you have a medical need, please contact our Healthcare Manager, Camden, at cmichaud@woodlandscamp.org.
+If your child needs assistance in any of these areas and you are unsure whether your child can safely attend camp- please reach out to our nurse at Julie@woodlandscamp.org .

 IMPACTFUL.
 UNFORGETTABLE.